satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 pertinent details such as problems, their status (whether fixed or not), timestamps and other enhancements.
 Furthermore, during software development, specific versions of the software or particular files are tagged to reflect milestones during development.
-Such testing data and history of the project provide sufficient contextual information for a reviewer to comment on submitted code.
+Such test result reports and detailed project history provide contextual information to assist reviewers when asked to comment on submitted code.

 Enhancing code review systems for article review